Receivers in space

 Satellites are expensive.
 For a project that still needs to be tested in practice, the Icarus researchers are therefore initially reverting to a more cost-effective alternative.
 The International Space Station (ISS) will act as a receiver station until Icarus has its own satellites.
 The ISS circumnavigates the Earth at an altitude of around 400 kilometres and thus flies at a comparatively low orbital altitude.
 This makes it suitable for the minimum transmission power of the Icarus transmitters.
 The researchers can thereby keep the energy consumption of the transmitters at a low level.

-In summer 2017, astronauts will install the Icarus modules on the ISS.
+In spring 2018, astronauts will install the Icarus modules on the ISS.
 They will consist of three reception antennae, each measuring up to two metres in length, and one transmission antenna, which will be installed on the outside of the ISS.
 The Icarus transmitter on the ground will receive both configuration commands and the precise path data to calculate the next contact window via the transmitting antenna.
 The data transmitted to the receivers on the ISS is then transferred via the space station's communication system to the Russian control centre in Moscow and from there it is redistributed to the Icarus user data centre and the scientists.

 The ISS orbits the Earth 16 times a day; in doing so, its path shifts by 2,500 kilometres to the west each time.
 The receiver antennae receive signals from an area measuring 90 by 900 kilometres.
 As a result, they cover about 80 percent of the Earth's surface between the 55th parallel north and 55th parallel south.